 Version Control Best Practices

 Committing often keeps your commits small and, again, helps you commit only related changes.
 Moreover, it allows you to share your code more frequently with others.
 That way it’s easier for everyone to integrate changes regularly and avoid having merge conflicts.
-Having few large commits and sharing them rarely, in contrast, makes it hard to solve conflicts.
+Having few large commits and sharing them rarely, in contrast, makes it hard both to solve conflicts and to comprehend what happened.

 You should only commit code when it’s completed.
 This doesn’t mean you have to complete a whole, large feature before committing.
 Quite the contrary: split the feature’s implementation into logical chunks and remember to commit early and often.
 But don’t commit just to have something in the repository before leaving the office at the end of the day.
 If you’re tempted to commit just because you need a clean working copy (to check out a branch, pull in changes, etc.) consider using Git’s “Stash” feature instead.